Adrianosppereira/Article_Renamer/README.md

 2. Repeated files are renamed with a -RPT after them

 3. Running the script twice will add -RPT to all file names.

+Writen by Adriano.S.P.P and Denise.A.G. - 09/07/2020; inpired by NECESSITY and user "Pu Du" from Researchgate.net